databendlabs/databend-docs/docs/doc/90-contributing/07-how-to-profiling.md

 `databend-query` and `databend-meta` can be built optionally with `jemalloc`, which provides various memory profiling features.

-Currently, it does not work on Mac, with either intel or ARM.
+Currently, it does not work on Mac, with either intel or Arm.

 ### Enable memory profiling